kintoandar/kintoandar.github.io/_pages/publications.md

 12. Choosing the Right Service Discovery
 13. Scaling and Federating Prometheus
 14. Integrating Long-Term Storage with Prometheus

+## Yellow Box Podcast

+I was invited to participate in the [Yellow Box show](https://yellowbox.mindera.com/e/14-joel-on-infrastructure-monitoring-with-prometheus/) and share what drove me to write a book on modern monitoring using Prometheus while discussing the technology background, ecosystem and how it behaves at scale.

+Have a listen 🎧

+<center><iframe title="Joel on monitoring with Prometheus" src="https://www.podbean.com/media/player/28txw-e5fe51&?from=usersite&skin=1&fonts=Helvetica&auto=0&download=1&share=1&version=1&btn-skin=112" height="122" width="50%" style="border: none;" scrolling="no" data-name="pb-iframe-player"></iframe></center>

 ## Programar Magazine